UN calls for firms behind Lao dam collapse to pay as 7,000 survivors await compensation

 The Lao government has shown that it may be open to negotiation on issues of compensation and relocation.
 The government recently established a committee to evaluate the safety of dams across the country.
 The Xe Pian-Xe Namnoy collapse pushed the government to negotiate with dam developers to secure some compensation, but the affected communities have had very little say in the process and have yet to see much of the promised money and land.

-The course of hydropower in Lao continues to show what’s at stake when developers and governments don’t consult local communities or seek their consent.
+The course of hydropower in Laos continues to show what’s at stake when developers and governments don’t consult local communities or seek their consent.
 A recent study showed that Chinese dams on the Mekong trapped nearly all of the river’s flow in 2019, causing a drought that has rocked Vietnam, Cambodia, Thailand and Laos since last year.
 The struggle of the Xe Pian-Xe Namnoy communities to secure compensation and rebuild their lives shows the risks of hydropower development in a context where local voices are rarely respected.